jheddings/wxdat/README.md

 # wxdat

-A general purpose weather exporter for Prometheus.
+A general purpose weather data explorer.

 ## Usage

 Simply run the script and tell it which config file to use.

-    python3 wxdat.py --config my_wxdat.yaml
+    python3 -m wxdat --config my_wxdat.yaml

 ## Configuration

 The configuration file is a YAML document with a list of stations to export.
 See the sample in `etc` for more details.

 All stations have the following configuration values:
 * name - must be unique
 * type - the support station type

+## Prometheus

+The application will (optionall) export metrics for Promethues if configured.

 ## Supported Stations